Jim Carrey: 1994–1999: Rise and critical acclaim

-1998–1999: Critical acclaim

 The following year he decided to take a pay cut to play the seriocomic role of Truman Burbank in the satirical comedy-drama film The Truman Show (1998).
 The film was highly praised and brought Carrey further international acclaim, leading many to believe he would be nominated for an Academy Award.
 He won the Golden Globe Award for Best Actor in a Motion Picture Drama but did not receive an Academy Award nomination.
 The Truman Show was a commercial success, grossing $264 million worldwide against a budget of $60 million.
 A Film4 critic stated that the film "allows Carrey to edge away from broad comedy", adding that it was "a hilarious and breathtakingly conceived satire".

 That same year, Carrey appeared as a fictionalized version of himself on the final episode of Garry Shandling's The Larry Sanders Show, in which he deliberately ripped into Shandling's character.
 In 1999, Carrey had the lead role in Man on the Moon.
 He portrayed comedian Andy Kaufman to critical acclaim and received his second Golden Globe in a row but again failed to be nominated for an Academy Award.
 In addition, he received his first Screen Actors Guild Award nomination for Best Actor.